How do pensions work in Germany?

 Drawbacks of Rürup pension

 There are a few key reasons why the Rürup pension is not worthwhile for many people.
 First are the high administrative costs.
-In the savings phase, you have a cost of 2,85 % on average (we compared the costs of all 44 providers), which more than halves the end result even if you invest in high-return stock ETFs.
+In the savings phase, you have a cost of 2,85 % on average (we compared the costs of all 44 providers), which more than halves the result even if you invest in high-return stock ETFs.

 This 'Rentenfaktor tax' is a drawback that affects both the Riester pension and Rürup.
-For Riester we can then offer the Wohn-Riester solution for Rürup there is at present no solution.
+For Riester we can then offer the Wohn-Riester solution, for Rürup there is at present no solution.
 Your only hope is that the reforms, which the government has already announced, will change the system for the better.

 Company pension plans: Why they often don't pay off